wearelighthouse/devDependencies/README.md

 ### `.gulprc.example` & `.gulprc`

-`.gulprc` is used to configure gulp on a per user basis and as such should be added to the projects `.gitignore` and not checked-in. [`.gulprc.example`](resources/.gulprc.example) should be added to all projects and checked-in to be used as a template for each users `.gulprc`.
+`.gulprc` is used to configure gulp on a per user basis and as such should be added to the projects `.gitignore` and not checked-in. [`.gulprc.example`](resources/.gulprc.example) should be added to all projects and checked-in to be used as a template for each user's `.gulprc`.

 **N.B.** The way we have our starting [`gulpfile.js`](resources/gulpfile.js) setup means `gulp` will **not** work without a `.gulprc`.